~ Celebrating 50 Years ~

 Arkhaus Threatens Bird Key’s ecological values

 Bird Key is being threatened with the establishment of Arkhaus, a new floating social club raised on four platforms with two story decks surrounding an interior pool.
 This floating club has applied for a lease to be located next to Bird Key.
 The island has sustained various anthropogenic activities, such as jet skis and boat landings, that have negatively impacted the area.
 This includes disturbing wildlife, uprooting seagrasses, and reducing the aesthetic value of Biscayne Bay.
 Specifically, it is suspected that the bird rookeries (a collection of nests) have moved from Bird Key to Mangrove Island off of Morningside Park, now proposed for increased protections (see next Advocacy item below).
 This calls for further protection and conservation of Bird Key, not the establishment of yet another disturbance for local wildlife.
-The development of Arkhaus only provides more threats to the Bird Key area and 1) is not consistent with the Biscayne Bay Aquatic Preserve’s management plan 2) does not encourage activities that conserve or enhance the biological and aesthetic values of the Bay, and 3) is necessary to conduct water dependent activities with no reasonable alternative outside of the preserved.
+The development of Arkhaus only provides more threats to the Bird Key area and 1) is not consistent with the Biscayne Bay Aquatic Preserve’s management plan 2) does not encourage activities that conserve or enhance the biological and aesthetic values of the Bay, and 3) is necessary to conduct water dependent activities with no reasonable alternative outside of the preserve.
+Read the Biscayne Times Article here.

 Proposed Protection for Bird Rookery